CS3398-Latte-Wizards/SoftwareEngineeringProject/README.md

 I have been working on developing new graphics for the game in Blender and Magica Voxel(mostly Blender) and am currently working on some issues partaining to the inegration of said graphics - Juan

-I have been working on creating new audio files for the game such as background music and sound effects for various aspects -
+I have been working on creating new audio files for the game such as background music and sound effects for various aspects - Josh